 High employability prospects

-At least 90% of our graduates go on to work or further study within six months of graduating.
+94% of our graduates go on to work or further study within six months of graduating (DLHE, 2018).

 The department has a track record of producing high-achieving graduates, well-prepared for future employment or MSc or PhD programmes at Royal Holloway and other top universities.

-Within the department, you’ll learn how to write a CV as part of your degree and have the chance to take part in a summer placement scheme between your second and third year.
+Within the department, you’ll learn how to develop your employability skills, write a CV and have the chance to take part in a summer placement scheme between your second and third year.
 You can also opt to take a one year placement to gain professional work experience or study abroad to develop wider skills and broaden your education.

-There’s also on-campus support from a careers service that is part of the wider University of London Careers group, the largest and most comprehensive careers service in London.
+There’s also on-campus support from the Careers and Employability Service, part of the wider University of London Careers group, the largest and most comprehensive careers service in London.

 Extensive range of postgraduate options

-We also offer an extensive array of postgraduate opportunities within our thriving research portfolio, including, as part of our School of Mathematics and Information Security, the internationally-renowned Information Security Group at Royal Holloway, and excellent ties with industry.
+We offer an extensive array of postgraduate opportunities within our thriving research portfolio, including links with the internationally-renowned Information Security Group at Royal Holloway, and excellent ties with industry.